bernie-skipole/pi02/README.md

 Note: Raspberry Pi is a trademark of the Raspberry Pi Foundation, this project, and the skipole web framework, is not associated with any Raspberry Pi products or services.

-**Simple serving for a Raspberry Pi**

-This method simply uses the in-built Python web server, running as root.
-It is not secure enough for Internet connection, nor is it suitable for multiple simultaneous access, but for a simple control project it may be suitable.

-Assuming your project is called 'myproj'.
+This project uses the Waitress Python web server, and requires the package 'python3-waitress' to be installed.

+**Installation**

-Move myproj.tar.gz file, and uncompress it into /opt, creating directory:
+Download the latest version of the tar file from the Downloads section, and uncompress it into /opt, creating directory:

-/opt/myproj/
+/opt/pi01/

 Give the directory and contents root ownership

-sudo chown -R root:root /opt/myproj
+sudo chown -R root:root /opt/pi01

 Then, using